aneeshe27/6800-final-proj/README.md

 This downloads the FHO JSON annotations (PRE/PNR/POST info) without videos.

-## 5) (Updated – Recommended) One-shot filtered download (no separate manifest step)
+## 5) One-shot filtered download (no separate manifest step)

-Corrected flow to avoid bulk downloads; this grabs only 10 downscaled videos that actually have PNR-annotated segments.
+No bulk downloads; this grabs only 10 downscaled videos that actually have PNR-annotated segments.

 ```bash
 # annotations (already done above, safe to repeat)